star-cats/blinky-dome/Patterns/README.md

 the intensity curve.
 It was dropped for being too fragile to hang a show on: telling a build from a track simply getting louder needs thresholds that hold for one song and not the next, and it guessed wrong at exactly the moments everyone was watching.
-Bass or no bass is a fact, so these two are worth trusting.
+Audio and bass presence are facts, so these states are worth trusting.

 Intensity is still measured, still smoothed, still published and still drives AmbientTracker.
 It just no longer decides anything.